keshpa/UltraNIO/README.md

   - UltraNio allow creation of QoS policies to shape traffic based on destination CIDR, protocol, ports, as well as destination IAB category or domain name.

-  - UltraNio connection statistics report allows easy L7 aware visualization of all incoming/outgoing traffic.
+  - UltraNio connection statistics report allows easy L7 aware visualization of all incoming/outgoing traffic..

 # Kubernetes Integration